jamesfiltness/tuneify/README.md

 ```
 npm i
 ```

-followed by:
+Then change to the app directory and run:

 ```
 npm start
 ```

-This kicks of the Webpack dev server on port 1111.
+This kicks the Webpack dev server off on port 1111 and enables hot loading.